iodide-project/iodide/docs/workflows.md

 # Common workflows and tips

+_Please also read our page about a few [JavaScript quirks](quirks.md) that you might encounter while using JavaScript in Iodide._

 ## Getting data into an Iodide notebook

 Iodide can use JavaScript and standard browser APIs to download data from public URLs on the web.
 As a convenience, we also provide a “fetch chunk” in IOMD, which allows you to load data using a shorthand syntax.
 You can read more about IOMD fetch chunk syntax in the fetch chunk section of the [IOMD docs](iomd.md).